-A key principle of the Road Management Act 2004 that applies to the management of works and infrastructure is the minimsation of road safety hazards.
-In the application of this principle, Council has taken a risk management approach to the development of timeframes and intervention levels that apply to the inspection and repair of hazards and defects.
+A key principle of the Road Management Act 2004 that applies to the management of works and infrastructure is the minimisation of road safety hazards.
+In the application of this principle, Council has taken a risk management approach to the development of timeframes and intervention levels that apply to inspections, and any necessary repairs of defects that are found to exceed stated intervention levels.